 Or, you can call your doctor's office to ask what your specific service will be, and what the procedure and diagnosis codes are.
 Then, you can call us and we can let you know the coverage for that service based on your plan.

-All plans cover an annual preventive care visit to your primary care doctor.
 What's covered depends on how old you are, and, in some cases, whether you're at high risk for certain health issues or diseases.
 Find out more about preventive health coverage.

 When you have more than one health plan, your health coverage is subject to what's known as coordination of benefits.
 Please complete the other coverage questionnaire to let us know that you have another policy.
 One policy will be primary, and the other will be secondary.
 You'll want to make sure both plans know you'll need coordination of benefits to help process your claims more quickly.